All Products

 ack-agent-gateway is a gateway component that implements the standard Gateway API to simplify configuring and managing traffic for your MCP services.

-1. On the ACK Clusters page, click the name of the target cluster.
+1. On the ACK Clusters page, click the name of your cluster.
 In the left navigation pane, choose Applications > Helm.

 2. On the Helm page, click Deploy.
 In the Chart section, search for and select ack-agent-gateway.
 Keep the default settings and click Next.